Cookies And Cremation? Student’s Recipe May Have Included Grandparent’s Ashes

 Davis Police Lt.
 Paul Doroshov says he’s never come across a case like this.

 “No, this is a weird one,” he said.
-“I have not heard of anyone getting sick or anybody being harmed as far as physically, physiologically by this,” he said.
+“I have not heard of anyone getting sick or anybody being harmed as far as physically, physiologically by this.”

 RELATED: Best Places To Buy Cookies In Sacramento